Table of Contents

 B) Reperfusion therapy:

-Primary PCI refers to angioplasty and/or stenting without preceding fibrinolysis, and it is more effective and preferred on IV fibrinolysis, especially when:
+Primary PCI refers to angioplasty and/or stenting without preceding fibrinolysis.
+It is more effective and preferred than IV fibrinolysis, especially when:

 - Primary PCI is not available, or